operate-first/sre/README.md

-# Operate First SRE Content
+# Operate First - Site Reliability Engineering

 ## Introduction

-This the Operate First repository for Site Reliability documentation.
-Here we intend to collect documentation on the nitty-gritty aspects of building and operating an effective Site Reliability organisation.
+This the Operate First repository for Site Reliability Engineering (SRE) documentation.
+Here we intend to collect documentation on the nitty-gritty aspects of building and operating an effective SRE organisation.

 ## Who runs this repository?